 - Best when fresh, but leftovers keep up to 3 days in the refrigerator or 1 month in the freezer.
 Reheat on the stovetop until hot.
 Add more coconut aminos as needed.

-*Nutrition information is a rough estimate for 1 of 2 servings without additional toppings / garnishes, and is calculated with oil instead of water.
+*Nutrition information is a rough estimate calculated without additional toppings / garnishes, and is calculated with oil instead of water.